wamp-proto/wamp-proto/rfc/text/advanced/ap_10_rpc_progressive_calls.md

 Because they are part of the same call operation, the request ID is the same in all `CALL`, `INVOCATION`, `YIELD`, and `ERROR` messages in the above exchange.

+**Stickiness of Progressive Call Options**

+Except for `progress`, items in the `Options` dictionary of the initiating progressive `CALL` shall be effective for the entirety of the progressive call request.
+Except for `progress`, all options in subsequent progressive calls (within the same overall request) shall be ignored by the *Dealer*.
+Except for `progress`, items in the `Details` dictionary of the corresponding `INVOCATION` message shall be based on the initiating progressive `CALL` only.

+For example, if `disclose_me=true` was specified in the initiating progressive call, all subsequent progressive calls (within the same request) shall be considered by the *Dealer* to have `disclose_me=true` as well.
+That is, all `INVOCATION` messages associated with the overall request shall contain caller identify information.